yuschick/horologist/README.md

   - [ ] Year indicator
 - [ ] Provide basic chronograph support
   - Likely an array of dials, again, with custom properties to determine their rate of movement
-- [ ] Let the right arrow cycle through dials to adjust time zones, dates, days, etc....
+- [x] Let the right arrow cycle through dials to adjust time zones, dates, days, etc....
+  - For now only for time dials.
+Will need type values to determine how to rotate hands
 - [x] Add a day/night indicator
 - [x] Provide minute repeater support